Jim Cramer

-James Joseph Cramer (born February 10, 1955) is an American television personality, author, entertainer, and former hedge fund manager.
-He is the host of Mad Money on CNBC, and an anchor on Squawk on the Street.
-After graduating from Harvard College and Harvard Law School, he worked for Goldman Sachs and then became a hedge fund manager, founder, and senior partner of Cramer Berkowitz.
-He co-founded TheStreet, which he wrote for from 1996 to 2021.
+James Joseph Cramer (born February 10, 1955) is an American television personality, author, entertainer and former hedge fund manager.
+He is the host of Mad Money on CNBC and an anchor on Squawk on the Street.
+After graduating from Harvard College and Harvard Law School, he worked for Goldman Sachs and then became a hedge fund manager, founder and senior partner of Cramer Berkowitz.

+Cramer co-founded TheStreet, which he wrote for from 1996 to 2021.
 Cramer hosted Kudlow & Cramer from 2002 to 2005.
-Mad Money with Jim Cramer first aired on CNBC in 2005.
-Cramer has written several books, including Confessions of a Street Addict (2002), Jim Cramer's Real Money: Sane Investing in an Insane World (2005), Jim Cramer's Mad Money: Watch TV, Get Rich (2006), and Jim Cramer's Get Rich Carefully (2013).
+Mad Money first aired on CNBC in 2005.
+Cramer has written several books, including Confessions of a Street Addict (2002), Jim Cramer's Real Money: Sane Investing in an Insane World (2005), Jim Cramer's Mad Money: Watch TV, Get Rich (2006), Jim Cramer's Get Rich Carefully (2013), and How to Make Money in Any Market (2025).

 Early life

-Cramer was born in 1955 in Wyndmoor, Pennsylvania (a suburb of Philadelphia) to Jewish parents.
-Cramer's mother, Louise A. Cramer (1928–1985), was an artist.
+Cramer was born in 1955 in Wyndmoor, Pennsylvania (a suburb of Philadelphia) Cramer's mother, Louise A. Cramer (1928–1985), was an artist.
 Cramer's father, N. Ken Cramer (1922–2014), owned International Packaging Products, a Philadelphia-based company that sold wrapping paper, boxes, and bags to retailers and restaurants.

 Cramer and his family moved to Springfield Township, and he attended Springfield Township High School in Montgomery County, Pennsylvania, graduating in 1973.
 He competed for the high school track team.
 Among his first jobs, starting in 1971, Cramer sold Coca-Cola and then ice cream at Veterans Stadium during Philadelphia Phillies games.
 Cramer first began studying stocks in the fourth grade, and continued the habit through high school.